ashwathipillai97/ashwathi-pillai/README.md

 ### Hi there 👋

 My name is Ashwathi Pillai (she/her) and I'm currently pursuing a Masters in Data Science and AI for the Creative Industries at UAL.
 I have a multidisciplinary background - I started my career path with a Bachelor’s in Business Administration, and worked in Marketing, Finance, and UX Research roles for about five years.
-I'm currently pivoting to tech, and I'm very focused on accessibility for disabled users while coming up with solutions.
+I'm currently pivoting to tech, and I'm very focused on accessibility for disabled users while building solutions.

 While not working, I really enjoy sketching, taking photographs of pretty places / people, and writing poetry.
 Get in touch if you'd like to discuss any projects, or just chat about anything!